A core in a star-forming disc as evidence of inside-out growth in the early Universe: Methods

 \subsection{PSF approximations in ForcePho}

-ForcePho approximates the JWST PSFs with a set of Gaussians, i.e., a Gaussian mixture model.
-We find that 4 Gaussians are able to describe the key components of the JWST/NIRCam PSFs as provided by WebbPSF.
-In this section we explore the validity of these PSF approximations specifically for the data and \jnamespace presented in this work.
+ForcePho approximates the JWST PSFs with a Gaussian mixture model.
+Four Gaussians are able to describe the key components of the JWST/NIRCam PSFs as provided by WebbPSF.
+In this section, we explore the validity of these PSF approximations specifically for the data and \jnamespace presented in this work.